 The traditional form of humidity reduction consists of venting, to let out the humid air, and heating, in an attempt to maintain optimal temperatures.
-By reducing the humidity from inside the space, without ventilation, the direct air exchange is drastically cut back, and the need to heat in order to compensate for the ventilation is nullified.
+By reducing the humidity from inside the space, without ventilation, you can drastically reduce direct air exchange.
+This will minimize your need to heat in order to compensate for the ventilation.

 As with any piece of machinery, dehumidifiers emit a bit of heat as they operate.
-If done properly, this heat can be harnessed as well, resulting in a slight boost to heating efforts when needed.
+If done properly, you can harness this heat as well, resulting in a slight boost to heating efforts when needed.

 Greenhouse humidity on a dehumidifier coils